Myles Straw Player Props: Guardians vs. Royals

 - The Royals pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.16).
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.11).

-- The Royals rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- Royals pitchers combine to give up 91 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

+- Cox will make his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.